simplesourcing/simplesourcing.github.io/pages/docs/operations/setup.md

 * One or more instances of a Kafka broker
 * An instance of the [Confluent Schema Registry](https://www.confluent.io/confluent-schema-registry/) if you are using Avro to serialize the messages on Kafka

-In addtion you may also want to include a [Kafka Connect]() instance if your development includes streaming to a projection database or search eangine.
+In addition you may also want to include a [Kafka Connect]() instance if your development includes streaming to a projection database or search engine.

 Once you have installed Docker, create a `docker-compose.yml` file to define the docker containers that you want to run.